A Living Ghost Town

 All Town Yard Sale

-Citizens of Chloride and the surrounding community hold an all town yard sale the second Saturday in May and the first Saturday in October.
+Chloride has an All Town Yard Sale the first Saturday in May and October.
+Hosted by the Chloride Chamber of Commerce.
 Lots of bargains on antiques and general junk are available.
 The Historical Society of Chloride traditionally holds a bake sale and includes some of the finest pastries ever eaten by human beings.

 Annual March St. Patrick's Day Celebration, the Saturday before the official St. Patrick's Day.
 Annual events include a zany parade down the main street, gunfights, vendors, visits to the Chloride Historical Society's Jim Fritz Museum at Cyanide Springs, a bake sale, drawings for wonderful prizes and an opportunity to visit a variety of unique businesses.

 Old Miner's Day

 Old Miner's Day commences the 3rd Saturday every October and is the biggest event of the year for Chloride.
 Festivities commemorate mining days when Chloride was the silver mining capitol of Arizona.
 No one is sure of the exact number of years this occasion has taken place, but rumors say over 100 years.
 A large parade, mock gunfights, a huge number of vendors hawking their wares, pie baking contests, great food and nice trophies are the norm.